tomaszwiezik/Tsw.Args.Net/README.md

 ## `ArgumentsParser.Run()`

 Runs the parser.
-Exists in two variants:
+Available in two variants:

 1. Simple syntax; `T` is the type of argument definition class:
 ```cs